cyegreen/cyegreen.github.io/index.md

 # 👋 Welcome to My Cybersecurity Portfolio

-Hi, I'm **Eduard Burcea**, an aspiring **Cybersecurity Analyst** dedicated to building robust defenses and proactively mitigating cyber threats.
+Hi, I’m **Eduard Burcea**, a cybersecurity analyst focused on building robust defences, understanding adversary behavior, and continuously leveling up through hands-on learning.

-This portfolio showcases my hands-on **projects**, detailed **writeups**, and the diverse **skills** I've cultivated through industry-recognised courses and certifications, practical experience, blue team simulations, and continuous learning in the realm of cybersecurity.
+This site showcases my most relevant **projects**, **technical writeups**, and **core skills**—developed through lab environments, self-guided research, and industry-recognized certifications.

 ---

 ## 🧑‍💻 About Me

-I'm driven by a passion for technology and cybersecurity, with a particular focus on becoming a highly effective **Blue Teamer**.
-My goal is to leverage technical expertise, deep understanding of IT systmes, security frameworks, tools, adversarial tactics, methodologies to strengthen security posture of organisations.
-And keeping up with new technologies that reshape AI, Quantum and blockchain that reshape the indutsry.
+I specialize in blue team operations, with a strong foundation in IT systems, detection engineering, and threat analysis.
+My approach combines hands-on technical work with a deep understanding of attacker techniques—because **to defend well, you have to think like the adversary**.

-💡 My philosophy is that **effective defense requires an attacker's mindset and hands-on skills**.
-I actively explore red team tools and techniques to enhance my ability to anticipate threats, refine detection strategies, and improve incident response capabilities.
-I am active on TryHackMe, CyberDefenders and Blueteamlabs, Also an student of TCM Academy where I explore advance topics like Malware Analysis and Ethical Hacking.
+🔍 I actively study red team tools and tactics to sharpen my ability to anticipate threats, craft detection logic, and improve response capabilities.
+I'm active on platforms like **TryHackMe**, **CyberDefenders**, and **BlueTeamLabs**, and currently advancing my skills in **Malware Analysis** and **Ethical Hacking** through **TCM Academy**.

-🛠️ My learning environment includes a dedicated **home lab** where I simulate real-world scenarios.
-I experiment with log management (forwarding, aggregation), SIEM dashboard creation, Intrusion Detection/Prevention System (IDS/IPS) configuration, and malware analysis workflows to gain practical insights.

 ---

-## 📜 Certifications & Skills
+## 📜 Certifications & Learning

-### 🧾 Certifications & Learning
-- Practical SOC Analyst Associate *(TCM Security, Issued on: [02.2025].)*
+- **Practical SOC Analyst Associate** – *TCM Security*
-- TryHackMe SOC L1 Path *(In Progress: 80%.)*
-- Google Cybersecurity *(Google, Issued on: [05.2024].)*
+  *Issued: February 2025*

+- **TryHackMe: SOC Level 1 Learning Path**
+  *In Progress – 80% Complete*

+- **Google Cybersecurity Professional Certificate** – *Google / Coursera*
+  *Issued: May 2024*

-- Google IT Support Specialization *(Google, Issued on: [11.2023].)*
+- **Google IT Support Specialization** – *Google / Coursera*
-- CompTIA Network + and Security + *(In Progress: 20%.)*

-### 🛠️ Skills
-- **Defensive Tools:** Proficient in Splunk (searching, dashboards, alerts), Wireshark (packet analysis), Zeek (network security monitoring), ELK Stack (Elasticsearch, Logstash, Kibana), Velociraptor (endpoint detection and response)
-- **Log Analysis:** Expertise in analyzing Windows Event Logs, Sysmon data, Apache access/error logs, SSH logs, and Linux authentication logs
-- **Detection & Response:** Skilled in threat hunting methodologies, developing correlation rules, identifying Indicators of Compromise (IOCs), and performing timeline analysis
-- **Networking:** Solid understanding of TCP/IP protocols, subnetting, packet dissection, and firewall rule sets
-- **Operating Systems:** Experienced with Linux (Kali Linux, Ubuntu Server/Desktop) and Windows (Client and Server environments)
+  *Issued: November 2023*

+- **CompTIA Network+ & Security+**
+  *In Progress – 20% Complete*

 ---

+## 🛠️ Core Skills & Tools

+- **Network & Packet Analysis** – Solid understanding of TCP/IP, DNS, VPNs, proxies, and common protocols.
+Skilled with Wireshark, tcpdump, and Snort for traffic inspection and detection.

+- **Endpoint Security & Log Analysis** – Experience analysing Windows logs using Event Viewer and Sysmon, and Linux logs (including audit logs) using native tools.
+Familiar with Sysinternals and Wazuh for enhanced endpoint visibility.

+- **SIEM & Detection** – Proficient in using Splunk and the Elastic Stack for log ingestion, querying (SPL/KQL), creating dashboards, and building correlation rules for threat detection.

+- **Digital Forensics** – Hands-on with memory forensics (Volatility), artifact extraction (KAPE), and forensic imaging (FTK Imager).

+- **Threat Intelligence & Incident Response** – Experienced with frameworks like MITRE ATT&CK, the Cyber Kill Chain, and Pyramid of Pain.
+Familiar with IR playbooks and analysing phishing emails and malicious attachments.

+---

 ## 📂 [Projects](./projects.md)

 Explore my projects, which include:

-- Building a Phishing and Network Analysis Lab.
+- **Phishing Analysis Lab** *(Coming Soon)*
-- SOC Home Lab simulating enterpise environment and simulating real-world attacks and incident response.
+- **SOC Home Lab** simulating an enterprise environment, including real-world attacks and incident response scenarios *(Coming Soon)*

-These projects demonstrate my ability to apply theoretical knowledge to practical cybersecurity challenges and simulate real-world SOC workflows.

 ---

 ## 🧠 [Writeups](./writeups.md)

 Delve into my technical writeups, covering topics such as:
-- TryHackMe Wireshark Rooms
-- TryHAckMe CTFs

-Each writeup reflects my learning process, problem-solving skills, and ability to articulate technical concepts clearly.
+- **TryHackMe Rooms** *(Coming Soon)*
+- **CyberRange Labs** *(Coming Soon)*
+- **BlueTeamLabs Challenges** *(Coming Soon)*

 ---